The Bankrate promise

 |A home equity loan might offer better terms and interest rates than other loans, along with tax advantages (depending on exact use).||Land doesn’t always increase in value, which presents more risk for you as the borrower and your lender.|

 What to consider before buying land with home equity

-Consider what you’ll use the land for and whether a home equity loan is the best form of financing to make that happen.
-For example, aspiring farm owners might prefer to start with raw or vacant land, whereas those looking to build a home are likely looking for developed or improved land connected to main utilities and roads.
-The upper limit you can borrow with a home equity loan is typically 85 percent of your equity (sometimes just 80 percent), and developed land is generally more costly than raw land.
+If that’s the case with you, consider whether a home equity loan is the best form of financing to make that happen.
+Those looking to build a home are likely looking for developed or improved land that’s already connected to main utilities and roads.
+Developed land is generally more costly than raw land.
+But the upper limit you can borrow with a home equity loan is typically 85 percent of your equity (sometimes just 80 percent).
+It might not be enough, in other words.